Ricci-Positive Metrics on Connected Sums of Projective Spaces: Introduction

-Let $\#_k M$ denote the $k$-fold connected sum of $M$ with itself.
-Perelman proved the following. \begin{theorem}\cite{Per1} For all $k>0$, the manifolds $\#_k \mathbf{C}P^2$ admit metrics with positive Ricci curvature. \end{theorem} In this paper, we show that the claim remains true for all complex, quaternionic, and octonionic projective spaces.
+The earliest examples of manifolds which admit metrics with positive Ricci curvature but no positively curved metrics are due to Sha and Yang \cite{Sha1,Sha}.
+Soon after Perelman constructed new examples of such spaces.

-\begin{customthm}{A} For all $k>0$ and $n>0$ the manifolds $\#_k\mathbf{C}P^n$, $\#_k\mathbf{H}P^n$, and $\#_k\mathbf{O}P^2$ admit metrics with positive Ricci curvature. \end{customthm}
+\begin{theorem}\cite{Per1} For all $k>0$, the manifolds $\#_k \CP^2$ admit metrics with positive Ricci curvature. \end{theorem} In this paper, we show that Perelman's claim remains true for all complex, quaternionic, and octonionic projective spaces.

-The main technical tool used in Perelman's construction is a gluing lemma that gives a sufficient condition on the second fundamental form of the bounadary to glue together two Ricci positive Riemannian manifolds along isometric boundaries in a way that preserves positive Ricci curvature.
+\begin{customthm}{A} For all $k>0$ and $n>0$ the manifolds $\#_k\CP^n$, $\#_k\HP^n$, and $\#_k\OP^2$ admit metrics with positive Ricci curvature. \end{customthm}

-\begin{lemma}\cite[Section 4]{Per1} Let $(M^n_i,g_i)$ with $i=1,$ $2$ and $n\ge 3$ be closed Riemannian manifolds with positive Ricci curvature.
-Suppose that there is an isometry $\phi$ between their boundaries such that $\2_1+\phi^*\2_2$ is positive definite, where $\2_i$ is the second fundamental form of $\partial M_i$.
+The approach to proving Theorem \ref{perelmanresult} in \cite{Per1} hinges on a gluing lemma for positive Ricci curvature (Lemma \ref{glue}).
+Given two Riemannian manifolds with positive Ricci curvature and isometric boundaries, the lemma gives a sufficient condition to glue these manifolds together along their boundaries while preserving positive Ricci curvature. \begin{lemma}\cite[Section 4]{Per1} Let $(M^n_i,g_i)$ with $i=1,$ $2$ and $n\ge 3$ be closed Riemannian manifolds with positive Ricci curvature.
+Suppose that there is an isometry $\phi$ between their boundaries such that $\2_1+\phi^*\2_2$ is a positive definite 2-tensor on $M_1$, where $\2_i$ is the second fundamental form of $\partial M_i$ with respect to the outward normal.
 Then $M_1\cup_\phi M_2${ admits a metric with positive Ricci curvature that agrees with }$g_i${ on }$M_i${ outside of an arbitrarily small tubular neighborhood of }$\partial M_i$. \end{lemma}

-Thinking of Lemma \ref{glue}, one might want to construct a Ricci positive metric on $S^n_k$, the sphere with $k$ disjoint balls removed, so that the boundary $S^{n-1}$ are standard with small extrinsic curvatures.
-Such a metric would make a universal docking station, to which we may, by Lemma \ref{glue}, attach Ricci positive manifolds with round, convex boundary.
-Indeed, the bulk of \cite{Per1} is dedicated to construction such a metric; the following is a direct corollary of Perelman's construction.
+Of Perelman's technical results in \cite{Per1}, Lemma \ref{glue} has attracted the most attention.
+It was used in \cite{AMW} with Hamilton's work on Ricci flow to prove that the space of Ricci positive metrics on $D^3$ with convex boundary is path connected.
+In \cite{BWW}, the gluing Lemma is generalized to glue together compact families of Riemannian metrics to demonstrate nontrivial homotopy groups of the observer moduli space of metrics of positive Ricci curvature.
+The proof of Lemma \ref{glue} is sketched in \cite[Section 4]{Per1}, a special case of Lemma \ref{glue} is proven in \cite[Lemma 2.3]{AMW}, and very detailed proofs are presented in \cite[Lemma 2.3]{Wa} and \cite[Section 2]{BWW}.
+We refer the reader to these sources for details and computations.